croush/ArduinoMorseCode/README.md

 To Do:

-Markup : * Extend the program to incorporate user input in some way (other than hard-coded).
+* Extend the program to incorporate user input in some way (other than hard-coded).
 * Find alternative ways to display morse code (other leds, christmas lights, monitor, sound?)